So are you having problems because your pizza dough is not stretching?

 Cold Pizza Dough

-Cold pizza dough is harder to stretch; it is best to allow the dough to come to room temperature before stretching it.
+Cold pizza dough is harder to stretch; allowing it to come to room temperature before stretching it is best.
 Despite your yeast mixture being an average of 78-80F degrees, this won’t impact your dough temperature much.

-You need a kitchen that will allow your pizza dough to ferment at an optimal room temperature to get the best results.
+You need a kitchen allowing your pizza dough to ferment at an optimal room temperature for the best results.
 Or find a spot where this temperature is constant.